Keep cool in summer without blowing your energy bill

 Depending on where you live in Australia, at some point you’ll probably want to turn on the air-conditioning this summer.
 So if you’re in the market for a new one, make sure it’s as efficient as possible.

 “Reverse-cycle air-conditioners now go up to 7-star ratings, and every extra star could reduce your costs by 10 to 15%,” says Tim.
 “Plus, you can use it in winter too for heating.”

 Tim’s 2015 research with the University of Melbourne found that using a reverse-cycle air conditioner instead of ducted gas heating could reduce heating costs by as much as $658 a year for a large home in Victoria – and a whopping $1,733 for a similar house in Canberra.

-One of the reasons newer models are more energy efficient is that they act as a ‘– they capture free ‘renewable’ ambient heat from outside your home, even in winter.
+The reason why reverse-cycle air conditioners are efficient (and can also be a cheap source of heat in winter) is that they are air-source heat pumps that capture free, renewable heat from the air outside your home.
 “You might buy one unit of electricity to run them, but you get five units of heat coming out.
 They’re amazing devices,” Tim says.